slanda156/python-templates/README.md

     pip-compile requirements-docs.in
     ```

-7. Syncronise your virutal enviroment
+7. Synchronize your virtual environment

     ```sh
     pip-sync